 - Supervising nurses’ patient care

 - Collaborating with other managers to offer a range of health care services

 What is a Nurse Leader?

 Nurse managers can manage more effectively if they possess a wider range of leadership skills – including the ability to motivate others.
-A manager who makes every decision without input and rules with a heavy hand may come across as a dictator who does not value the experience of others.
+A manager who makes every decision without input may is likely to lose buy-in because they do not value the experiences of other nurses.
 This type of manager often cannot build an effective team.